Package insert / prescribing information

-Loperamide hydrochloride capsules are indicated for the control and symptomatic relief of acute nonspecific diarrhea in patients 2 years of age and older and of chronic diarrhea in adults associated with inflammatory bowel disease.
-Loperamide hydrochloride capsules are also indicated for reducing the volume of discharge from ileostomies.
+Loperamide Hydrochloride Capsules (Loperamide hydrochloride) is indicated for the control and symptomatic relief of acute nonspecific diarrhea in patients 2 years of age and older and of chronic diarrhea in adults associated with inflammatory bowel disease.
+Loperamide Hydrochloride Capsules is also indicated for reducing the volume of discharge from ileostomies.

 - pediatric patients less than 2 years of age due to the risks of respiratory depression and serious cardiac adverse reactions (see WARNINGS).